Schlosshotel Kronberg: World War II and post-war looting

 After World War II, Friedrichshof was used as an officer's club by the military authorities during the American occupation.

 Princess Margaret's son Wolfgang, fearing for the family jewels, had buried them in a zinc-lined box in the subcellar of the castle.
 On 5 November 1945, the manager of the club, Captain Kathleen Nash, discovered the jewels and together with her future husband, Colonel Jack Durant, and Major David Watson, stole the treasure and took the jewels out of Germany.
-Many of the pieces were broken up and the gems sold separately, ruining the priceless heirlooms of the ancient House of Hesse.
+Many of the pieces were broken up and the gems sold separately, ruining the priceless heirlooms of the House of Hesse.
 In early 1946, Princess Margaret discovered the theft when the family wanted to use the jewels for the wedding of Princess Sophia who was preparing to remarry.
 Princess Sophia and Landgravine Margaret denounced it to the Frankfurt authorities; the culprits were imprisoned in August 1951.
 Major Watson was sentenced to three years, but paroled early.
 Captain Nash was sentenced to five years and Colonel Durant was sentenced to fifteen years.
 Only 10 percent of what had been stolen was recovered and returned to the Hesse family.

 Author Charles Higham claimed that Anthony Blunt, an MI5 agent and Soviet spy, acting on orders from the British royal family, made a successful secret trip to Schloss Friedrichshof towards the end of the war to retrieve sensitive letters between the Duke of Windsor and Adolf Hitler and other leading Nazis.
 What is certain is that George VI sent the Royal Librarian, Owen Morshead, accompanied by Blunt, then working part-time in the Royal Library as well as for British intelligence, to Friedrichshof in March 1945 to secure papers relating to the German Empress Victoria, the eldest child of Queen Victoria.
 The papers rescued by Morshead and Blunt, and those returned by the American authorities from Chicago, were deposited in the Royal Archives.